RedRabbitDevelopment/doskara-servers/hosts/warden/readme.md

 ### Scripts in this directory

-* `get-instance-id.sh NAME`: Outputs the instance id with a "Name" tag of the given NAME.
+* `get-instance-id.sh NAME`: Example script utilizing the AWS cli that outputs the instance id with a "Name" tag of the given NAME.
+* `start-structure-host.sh`: Starts a new structure host and prints the ec2 instance id and private ip address of the new host when it is ready.

 ### Setting up the cli